nbarikipoulos/wix-msi/README.md

   - This place is for a {90x48} image,
   - Image will be automatically resized to fit the expected place trying to keep user's image ratio at best.
 - __Background color__:
-  - Using -c/--color flag with a css-like color (_i.e._ a named color or #hhhhhh) allows to customize (part of) the background color of panels.
+  - Using -c/--color flag with a css-like color (_i.e._ either named or hexadecimal one) allows to customize (part of) the background color of panels.
 - __License panel__:
   - Automatically added to the installer if a LICENSE/LICENSE.MD file is found,
   - Adding --no-l/--no-license flag allows to not include it.